121st IOC Session: 2016 Olympic host city election

 On October 2, 2009, the IOC voted to elect the host city of the 2016 Summer Olympics.
 Rio de Janeiro was elected host city after three rounds of voting.
 This was Rio's fourth bid for the Olympic Games.
+Jacques Rogge, former president of International Olympic Committee said, "I have the honor to announce that the games of the 31st Olympiad are awarded to the city of Rio de Janeiro."